Getting a Mortgage After a Debt Relief Order (DRO)

 Get matched with a broker who specialises in mortgages after a DRO

-Whilst getting a mortgage after a debt relief order can be difficult and complicated, the good news is that finding a broker who has experience in this particular area can save you time and money and increase your chances of success significantly.
+While getting a mortgage after a debt relief order can be difficult and complicated, the good news is that finding a broker with experience in this area can save you time and money and increase your chances of success significantly.

-The brokers we work with have access to the whole of the market, and will have existing relationships with those niche, specialist brokers who are happy to consider applications from people with DROs, even if they’re relatively recently discharged.
+The brokers we work with have access to the whole market and will have existing relationships with niche, specialist brokers who are happy to consider applications from people with DROs, even if they’ve been discharged relatively recently.

-Call us on 0808 189 0463 or make an enquiry and we’ll quickly assess your needs and set up a free, no obligation, call with a broker who has the right expertise and experience for your situation.
+Call us on 0330 822 0505 or make an enquiry, and we’ll quickly assess your needs and set up a free, no-obligation call with a broker who has the right expertise and experience for your situation.

 Ask a quick question